ELL Accommodations for the ACT

 There are plenty of ACT prep courses out there, but if you're looking for a fast, fun and flexible way to prepare for the test, check out the resources available through Study.com.
 It can be hard to make time to review when you've already got a lot on your plate, but the courses below are designed to be completed on your own time, anywhere - all you need is a computer, laptop, tablet or even your mobile phone!

-Available prep courses cover each section of the ACT:
+Available prep courses cover each section of the ACT and has interactive quizzes that will assess your progress as you go along: